Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 For those of you whose job it is to be on the move, you need the best travel camera that’s ready for action at a moment’s notice.
 We present to you the Ricoh GR III for such an occasion.
-Thanks to its image stabilization technology and compact design, it captures high quality images with 24.24MP to play with.
+Thanks to its image stabilization technology and compact design, it captures high-quality images with 24.24MP to play with.
 You will probably want to compare this with other high-quality digital cameras.

 The Ricoh GR III gives other companies a run for their money by offering competitive image quality and stabilization at better pricing.

-With the Ricoh GR III’s image sensor, we were very surprised at how high quality images came out.
+With the Ricoh GR III’s image sensor, we were very surprised at how high-quality images came out.
 It’s the kind of quality that can compete with the best APS C sensor at competitive prices.
 With this new sensor, Ricoh made huge strides forward from the last model.
 However, battery life is so-so.
-It’s rated for 200 images, but when put to real world use, we were at low battery around 150 images.
+It’s rated for 200 images, but when put to real-world use, we were at a low battery around 150 images.
 For comparison, the superior Fujifilm X-T3 can only handle 390 images.

 We really liked the image stabilization technology the Ricoh GR III APS C camera is equipped with.
-With its 4 Stop Shake reduction, images stayed sharped, even when we dove into low light environments.
+With its 4 Stop Shake reduction, images stayed sharped, even when we dove into low-light environments.
 Dynamic range was good, but would suffer a little when there wasn’t enough lighting.
 Despite that, it can still be a good digital camera for your vacation.